deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/sql-mysql-tools.md

 ### Gh-ost operation modes

-Gh-ost provides an alternative mode where you execute the migration directly on the master (whether it has slaves or not), read back the master'sbinlog_format=ROWevents, and then re-apply them to the shadow table.
+Gh-ost provides an alternative mode where you execute the migration directly on the master (whether it has slaves or not), read back the master's `binlog_format=ROW` events, and then re-apply them to the shadow table.

 A final option is available to run the migration only on the replica without impacting the master, so you can test or otherwise validate the migration.

 ![image](../../../media/MySQL_SQL-MySQL-Tools-image2.jpg)